+FUN FACTS

-FUN FACTS The name 'Turtle' comes from the 'turr turr' noise that the bird makes.
+The name 'Turtle' comes from the 'turr turr' noise that the bird makes.
 It could also be because the pattern of the feathers is similar to a turtle's shell.

 Turtle-doves symbolise love and friendship.

+Turtle-doves weigh between 100-156 grams, roughly 21x lighter than a Flamingo!
 The diet of a Turtle-dove consists of grass, grains, seeds, fruit and sometimes insects.
 MIGRATION PATTERNS Turtle-doves usually migrate at night and can cover 700km in a single flight!
 In spring they travel from Africa to Europe and in autumn they travel back to Africa to avoid the cold